 Mount Sunapee operates aerial chair lifts and surface lifts for winter alpine skiing and snowboarding in accordance with the American National Standards Institute (ANSI) - B77.1 National Code for Aerial Tramways, and the State of New Hampshire Department of Safety: Tramway Division - Rules and Regulations.

-Supervision of lift operations and lift maintenance at Mount Sunapee is performed by experienced, qualified, full-time year-round personnel.
+Supervision of lift operations and lift maintenance at Mount Sunapee is performed by, fulltime year-round personnel.
 Mount Sunapee currently operates six (6) aerial chair lifts and four (4) surface lifts.